ipeadata-lab/metaphonebr/README.md

 ## Installation

-The package is in the process of submission to CRAN.
-When it is accepted, the stable version can be installed with:
+The stable version of the package can be installed with:

 ``` r
 install.packages("metaphonebr")